NickleDave/ipfreely/README.md

 ipfreely
 ========

-ipfreely emails you when your dynamic IP changes
+ipfreely emails you when your dynamic IP address changes

 Features
 --------